oncescuandreea/QuerYD_downloader/README.md

 * json
 * zsvision

+## Version 2 of the dataset has been added on 8th of April

 **Downloading videos** \
 To test the download videos script for the QuerYD dataset simply run:
 ```